Updated on 6/28/2022

 Asphalt Driveway FAQs

 - Asphalt is less expensive than concrete to install.
 It could be about half the price per square foot to install asphalt.
 However, it’s also important to remember that the price of asphalt may fluctuate with the price of crude oil.

-Are Asphalt Driveways Cheaper Than Concrete?
+Is An Asphalt Driveway Cheaper Than Concrete?

+What is the comparison between asphalt cost vs concrete?
 Whether you’re considering installation or maintenance costs, asphalt driveways are less expensive than concrete across the board.

 Asphalt typically needs more frequent maintenance than concrete.
 You’ll need to seal your asphalt driveway about 6 months after installation and every 1 to 3 years following.
 While asphalt sealers are an additional cost, they’re generally inexpensive and easy to use.

 Although concrete requires less preventive maintenance than asphalt, investing in routine upkeep is key to preserving a concrete driveway’s appearance.
 For example, concrete stains easily, so regular pressure washing and degreasing are key to ensuring a spotless driveway.
 Combined with the higher installation prices, the costs of taking care of a concrete driveway add up quickly.